 Your carbohydrate needs are directly dependent on how much exercise you get and the type of exercise.
 As a rule of thumb, the more active you are, the more carbs your body can utilize and store efficiently.

-Additionally, the more muscle mass you have, the better your body can tolerate higher carbs intake.
+Additionally, the more muscle mass you have, the better your body can tolerate a higher carb intake.
 This is because a majority of sugar is stored in your lean tissue as a source of reserve fuel for exercise and daily movement.

 By estimating fat needs based on activity level, you can assume your remaining calories are sufficient in meeting your basic carbohydrate needs.
 Especially since higher activity level will mean higher calorie needs in the first place (aka more calories left over for carbs).

 You can easily calculate your carb needs by subtracting your fat and protein calories from your total daily calories - using nine calories per gram of fat and four calories per gram for protein and carbs.

 For example: If you need 2,000 calories a day, 160 grams of protein, and 67 grams of fat, your carb needs would look like so: